The Ab Workout Plan for Next-Level Lifters

 Do three rounds and use a band you trust!

-It’s hard to beat an ab wheel (on Amazon) rollout.
+It’s hard to beat an ab wheel (Buy at Amazon) rollout.
 It’s crazy how something that looks like it belongs on a late-night shopping channel has now become a staple in many strength and conditioning programs.

 Rollouts require a strong eccentric “braking” action on the way down to eliminate a face plant.
 Then it requires a co-contraction of your abs, obliques, transverse abs, and lats to fully execute.